About Me: I have more than 20 years of cooking experience & share my favorite recipes on this blog.

 After your lemon semifreddo has had a good rest in the freezer, it’s time to serve!
-My mother-in-law’s recipe includes a simple topping made from fresh blueberries that comes together in minutes on the stovetop.
+We used a simple blueberry sauce that comes together in minutes.

-To make an easy blueberry sauce, combine one cup of blueberries with vanilla, a couple of tablespoons of sugar, and a dash of lemon juice in a saucepan.
+To make an easy blueberry sauce, combine one cup of blueberries with a couple of tablespoons of sugar, and a dash of lemon juice in a saucepan.
 Bring the mixture to a simmer for about 7 minutes, or until the blueberries break down and the texture becomes sauce-like.
+Then add then vanilla.

 Once the blueberry sauce is cool, take your semifreddo out from the freezer.
 Invert the pan onto a plate, then carefully lift the plastic wrap away from the semifreddo.
 Throw over a few generous spoonfuls of blueberry sauce and, finally, top with more fresh blueberries.
 Then slice and serve!

 - Use cold whipping cream.
 This is important for a chilled, smooth semifreddo.
 If you like, you can even chill the bowl you’ll whip your cream in.
 Just place it into the freezer for about 20 minutes before you start.

 - Work quickly.
 The steps should flow from one into the next pretty seamlessly.
 Avoid leaving your whisked and beaten creams and bases sitting for too long – the goal is to get the semifreddo mixture into the loaf pan and into the freezer, ASAP.

 - You can make this recipe with other kinds of berries.
 Why limit a semifreddo topping to just blueberries?
 I’m tempted to try this recipe with fresh strawberry sauce, like the one I serve over my vanilla budino!
 I’m sure raspberries and blackberries would also be incredible.
 Let me know if you’ve tried your semifreddo with any of these in the comments below.

 How to Store a Semifreddo